Timonwa/timonwa/README.md

 # Hi there! 👋

-I'm Timonwa, a Software Developer and Technical Writer from Lagos, Nigeria.
+I'm Timonwa, a Software Engineer and Technical Writer from Lagos, Nigeria.

 ### What I Do
 - **Web Development**: Building and maintaining responsive, user-friendly web applications.